- 1 Form 3520 Penalties and Abatement Procedure

-Taxpayer receives a gift from his relatives in Taiwan for $900,000.
+The taxpayer receives a gift from his relatives in Taiwan for $900,000.
 He hired a CPA — who misunderstood the foreign gift and trust reporting rules — to handle his international tax return.
-The CPA realizes (after the fact) that the Form 3520 should have been filed, so they hire a “self-proclaimed tax expert” to handle the case.
+The CPA realizes (after the fact) that Form 3520 should have been filed, so they hire a “self-proclaimed tax expert” to handle the case.
 The reasonable cause letter is not an IRS form, and the law firm does not know how to write an effective reasonable cause letter.
 The Lawyer slaps together a sloppy Reasonable Cause letter.
 The letter is received by the IRS and then radio silence.

-16-months later, Peter receives a CP15 Notice for $225,000.
+16 months later, Peter receives a CP15 Notice for $225,000.

 26 USC 6039F

-The $225,000 penalty was issued based on the penalty being 5% (of the value of the gift) per month — for a maximum of 25%.
+The $225,000 penalty was issued based on the penalty is 5% (of the value of the gift) per month — for a maximum of 25%.
 While an effective reasonable cause letter does not necessarily abate penalties from the outset — it sets the Taxpayer up to fight the good fight against the IRS.

 The Attorney Files the Initial Protest